StefanoIncardone/kaylang/README.md

 Experimenting with programming languages and exploring how to create one.

 > [!WARNING]
-> The language could change at any moment for now, and could contain many bugs
+> Changes can happen at any moment for now, use at your own risk

 ## Syntem requirements